tomhoule/graphql-conf-2025-talks/the-federated-graphql-subscriptions-zoo/slides.typ

 #pause

 - Pros of traditional federated subscriptions
-  - Federate existing GraphQL subgraphs, no need to modify them
+  - *Reuse*: federate existing GraphQL subgraphs, no need to modify them
-  - Subscription fields are managed directly in your subgraphs, next to your other logic
+  - *Control*: subscription fields are managed directly in your own GraphQL subgraph

 #pause

 - Pros of subscriptions offloaded to a message queue
   - Stream deduplication
   - Non-GraphQL services can publish to subjects directly
-  - Depends on setup, but usually higher performance with less memory usage
+  - Usually *higher performance*, lower memory footprint

 #pause